OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

 embeded_link="https://pl.kotl.in/90jJR36l9?from=1&to=22&readOnly=false&theme=darcula"
 embeded_height="50" />}}

-> *You can run the program to verify that we still have the same result*
+> *By running the piece of code, you can verify that we still have the
-> *that will print to the user*.
+> same result printed to the user*.

 ## Changing your point of view !